minvws/nl-kat-mula/docs/proposal.md

       > set scan profile attr new to false

 * When is a scan profile new?
 When created how is it picked up by a boefje?
-  Why are we check for new scan profiles in the cron job, shouldn't those already be picked up by the boefjes?
+  Why are we checking for new scan profiles in the cron job, shouldn't those already be picked up by the boefjes?

   ScanProfile is a model in app `/tools`